Last updated: July 20, 2010

 • Unofficial repositories might include experimental packages

-• Not all repositories are compatible with each other
+• Not all repositories are mutually compatible

 • The risk level of a repository can change over time